subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

 The processor is instantiated and configured at the `src/processor.ts`.
 We need to make fundamental changes to the logic expressed in this code, starting from the configuration of the processor:

 * We need to change the archive used to `shibuya`.
-* We need to remove the `addEvent` function call, and add `addContractsContractEmitted` instead, specifying the address of the contract we are interested in (`0x5207202c27b646ceeb294ce516d4334edafbd771f869215cb070ba51dd7e2c72`).
+* We need to remove the `addEvent` function call, and add `addContractsContractEmitted` instead, specifying the address of the contract we are interested in.
+The address should be represented as a hex string, so we need to decode our ss58 address of interest, `XnrLUQucQvzp5kaaWLG9Q3LbZw5DPwpGn69B5YcywSWVr5w`.
 * The logic defined in the `processor.run()` and below it has to be replaced.

 Here is the end result: